dhershman1/phone-prettify/README.md

 [![Build Status](https://travis-ci.org/dhershman1/phone-prettify.svg?branch=master)](https://travis-ci.org/dhershman1/phone-prettify)

+# Important

+**This library has been replaced by my new one Phone-Fns which you can find here: https://github.com/dhershman1/phone-fns**

+**This library will no longer be maintained since Phone-Fns is the same thing but with more utilities and an optimized code base.**

 # phone-prettify

+**Please see above**

 A simple and light weight phone formatting utility that can handle most (US) formats, basic extension and long distance style phone numbers.